- Author: Eich Eyf

 A remarkable crossover from the once-niche field of CGI animation, it is regarded as one of the finest films ever made.

 This was the time when CGI animation firms drew their battle lines.
-In 1998, Dreamworks interfered with the premiere of Pixar’s second feature film, A Bug’s Life, by releasing Antz, an insect-themed CGI cartoon.
+In 1998, DreamWorks interfered with the premiere of Pixar’s second feature film, A Bug’s Life, by releasing Antz, an insect-themed CGI cartoon.
 CGI was no longer perceived as a unique idea, but rather as a new norm for animation production.

 Similar to the 2016 version of The Jungle Book, The Lion King created a completely accurate African savannah using CGI.
 It was a contentious decision among fans of Disney’s hand-drawn masterpiece from 1994, but the results are bewitching.

 Every frame of this recreation, including watering holes, grasslands, and the characters Simba, Timon, and Pumbaa, was created digitally but seemed completely authentic.
-Since A Computer-Generated Hand, CGI animation had gone a long way.
+Since A Computer-Generated Hand, CGI animation has gone a long way.

 Creating professional CGI animations typically involves a team of specialized artists, including those who focus on visual effects (VFX), pre-visualization, lighting, animation, rotoscoping, and compositing.